-- Submitted items must share similar functionality - Submitted items must be composed of the same material(s) (e.g. coatings, fiber content or substrates) - Submitted items must be manufactured in the same location
+- Submitted items must share the same functionality - Submitted items must be composed of the same material(s) (e.g. coatings, fiber content or substrates) - Submitted items must be manufactured in the same location

-The following are more specific group testing guidelines by product type:
+The following are more specific group testing guidelines by product type: Furniture Grouping Guidelines:

-Furniture Grouping Guidelines:
+- Performance testing can only be shared with items of the same size where the only difference is the finish of the product - Chemical testing can only be shared with items in a collection where the finish, substrate or hardware are the same

-- Performance testing can only be shared with items of the same size where the only difference is the finish of the product - Chemical testing can only be shared with items in a collection where the finish, substrate or hardware are the same - Fill material flammability certification can be shared among items in a collection, Vendor will need to attach a completed copy of TB117-2013 Declaration if the same foam/fill is used in other items - Fabric performance and flammability certification can be shared among items in a collection - Can be grouped by shared finishes and shared hardware across different types of items.
-A panel swatch and hardware can be submitted for annual testing.
+- Fill material flammability certification can be shared among items in a collection.
+The Vendor will need to attach a completed copy of TB117-2013 Declaration if the same foam/fill is used in other items - Fabric performance and flammability certification can be shared among items in a collection so long as they share the same colorway - If the lab determines that additional safety-related tests are applicable based on the different color, size or function applications, then the lab shall proceed.